sergueik/springboot_study/basic-buildtask-gradle/README.md

 docker container rm $NAME
 ```

-* NOTE: one may like to change the Docker machine to have two CPU when testing the gradle tasks
+* NOTE: one may find it useful to increase the Docker machine system to two CPU when testing the gradle tasks

 ![Docker Machine](https://github.com/sergueik/springboot_study/blob/master/basic-buildtask-gradle/screenshots/capture-docker-machine.png)